Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 - Discontinue Clolar administration if Grade 3 or higher increases in creatinine or bilirubin are noted.
 Re-institute Clolar with a 25% dose reduction, when the patient is stable and organ function has returned to baseline.
 If hyperuricemia is anticipated (tumor lysis), initiate measures to control uric acid.

-Clolar should be filtered through a sterile 0.2 micron syringe filter and then diluted with 5% Dextrose Injection, USP, or 0.9% Sodium Chloride Injection, USP, prior to intravenous (IV) infusion to a final concentration between 0.15 mg/mL and 0.4 mg/mL.
+Filter Clolar through a sterile 0.2 micron syringe filter and then dilute with 5% Dextrose Injection, USP, or 0.9% Sodium Chloride Injection, USP, prior to intravenous infusion to a final concentration between 0.15 mg/mL and 0.4 mg/mL.
 Use within 24 hours of preparation.
-Store diluted Clolar at room temperature (15–30°C).
+Parenteral drug products should be visually inspected for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Store diluted Clolar at room temperature (15°C to 30°C).

 Serious and fatal hemorrhage, including cerebral, gastrointestinal and pulmonary hemorrhage, has occurred.
 The majority of the cases were associated with thrombocytopenia.
 Monitor platelets and coagulation parameters and treat accordingly [see Adverse Reactions (6.2)].